samuelmh/django-smh_gallery/README.md

 -------------------------

 ### First steps, the hard part ###

+Make a directory (i.e. web).

 Download the latest version, they are on the [tags section][8].
 The main branch could not work, so don't use clone.
 You should install a Django environment in your computer so you can test the web app locally.
-This application uses a database, by default sqlite engine is used, if you want to change it to mysql or other, edit the file myapp/settings.py and set your desired one.
+This application uses a database.
+By default sqlite engine is used.
+If you want to change it to mysql or other, edit the file myapp/settings.py and set your desired one.

 Open a console and go to the root project folder "django-smh_gallery".
 Synchronize/create the database.
 Type:
 `python manage.py syncdb`
 It will create the database and will ask you for the admin credentials that will be used in the future.